ISO 9001:2015 Lead Auditor (QMS) – CQI and IRCA Certified

 • Outline CQI IRCA Auditor Certification requirements.

 This course necessitates some evening work.
-For those who are attending the course on a non-residential basis we must stress that the course is very intense and may involve personal study.
+This course is very intense and may involve personal study.

 Who should participate?